greenelab/shared-latent-space/README.md

 ## Motivation for application of Shared Latent SPace VAE's In Biology

 Variational Autoencoders are machine learning models which learn the distribution of the data in a latent space manifold.
-This allows the model to be trainned on unsuprivesed data, but learning to recreate the input data, and also allows the model to create new data that ressembles the original data by picking points in the lantent space manifold.
+This allows the model to be trained on unsuprivesed data, but learning to recreate the input data, and also allows the model to create new data that ressembles the original data by picking points in the lantent space manifold.
 Shared Latent Space VAE's find relationships between two different domains and allow for transformations between the two.
-They achieve this by linking the lantent space manifold between two differen encoders and decoders.
+They achieve this by linking the lantent space manifold between two different encoders and decoders.
 This is particularly useful in Biology where we could use different data types as different 'views' on the same biological problem.
 The ability to transform between domains also allows us to transition between different data types.